OpenEvalProject/evals/manuscripts/elife-24133/v2/manuscript.md

 ## Results

-## Initial identification of PRDM9 orthologs in vertebrates
+### Initial identification of PRDM9 orthologs in vertebrates

 In order to identify which species have PRDM9 orthologs, we searched publically available nucleotide and whole genome sequences to create a curated dataset of vertebrate PRDM9 sequences.
 To this end, we implemented a blastp-based approach against the RefSeq database, using human PRDM9 as a query sequence (see Materials and methods for details).
 We supplemented this dataset with 44 genes strategically identified from 30 whole genome assemblies and seven genes identified from de novo assembled transcriptomes from testis of five species lacking genome assemblies (see Materials and methods for details).
 Neighbor joining (NJ) and maximum likelihood trees were built using identified SET domains to distinguish bona fide PRDM9 orthologs from members of paralagous gene families and to characterize the distribution of PRDM9 duplication events (Figure 1—figure supplement 1 and 2).
 Since the placement of the major taxa used in our analysis is not controversial, in tracing the evolution of PRDM9 orthologs, we assumed that the true phylogenetic relationships between taxa are those reported by several recent papers (synthesized by the TimeTree project; Hedges et al., 2015).

 This approach identified 227 PRDM9 orthologs (Supplementary file 1A,B), found in jawless fish, cartilaginous fish, bony fish, coelacanths, turtles, snakes, lizards, and mammals.
 We confirmed the absence of PRDM9 in all sampled birds and crocodiles (Oliver et al., 2009; Singhal et al., 2015), the absence of non-pseudogene copies in canids (Oliver et al., 2009; Muñoz-Fuentes et al., 2011), and additionally were unable to identify PRDM9 genes in amphibians (Figure 1), despite targeted searches of whole genome sequences (Supplementary file 1B).

-We further inferred an ancient duplication of PRDM9 in the common ancestor of teleost fish, apparently coincident with the whole genome duplication that occurred in this group (
+We further inferred an ancient duplication of PRDM9 in the common ancestor of teleost fish, apparently coincident with the whole genome duplication that occurred in this group (Figure 1, Figure 2).
+We used both phylogenetic methods and analysis of the ZF structure to distinguish these copies (see Figure 2—figure supplement 1, Materials and methods) and refer to them as PRDM9α and PRDM9β in what follows.
+While PRDM9β orthologs were identified in each species of teleost fish examined, we were unable to identify PRDM9α type orthologs within three major teleost taxa, suggesting at minimum three losses of PRDM9α type orthologs within teleost fish (Figure 2, Supplementary file 1A).
+Several additional duplication events appear to have occurred more recently in other vertebrate groups, including in jawless fish, cartilaginous fish, bony fish, and mammals (Supplementary file 1A).

 ![Figure 2.](https://cdn.elifesciences.org/articles/24133/elife-24133-fig2-v2.jpg)

 **Figure 2.:** Shown are the four domains: KRAB domain (in tan), SSXRD (in white), PR/SET (in light green) and ZF (in gray/dark green; the approximate structure of identified ZFs is also shown).
 The number of unique species included from each taxon is shown in parenthesis.
 Complete losses are indicated on the phylogeny by red lightning bolts and partial losses by gray lightning bolts.
 Lightning bolts are shaded dark when all species in the indicated lineage have experienced the loss.
 Lightning bolts are shaded light when it is only true of a subset of species in the taxon.
 ZF arrays in dark green denote those taxa in which the ZF shows evidence of rapid evolution.
 White rectangles indicate cases where we could not determine whether the ZF was present, because of the genome assembly quality.
 While many taxa shown have more than one PRDM9α ortholog, the genes identified from each species generally have similar domain architectures.
 Exceptions include Clupeiformes, Esociformes, and Holostean fish, for which two alternative forms of PRDM9α paralogs are shown.
-Based on this distribution, we infer that the common ancestor of ray-finned fish likely had a rapidly evolving and complete PRDM9α ortholog.DOI: http://dx.doi.org/10.7554/eLife.24133.009
+Based on this distribution, we infer that the common ancestor of ray-finned fish likely had a rapidly evolving and complete PRDM9α ortholog.

 ![Figure 2—figure supplement 1.](https://cdn.elifesciences.org/articles/24133/elife-24133-fig2-figsupp1-v2.jpg)

 **Figure 2—figure supplement 1.:** The reciprocal monophyly of PRDM9 orthologs α and β is reasonably well supported and in particular bootstrap support for the monophyly of PRDM9α genes is 75%.
 The ZF domains for representative PRDM9 orthologs of each type are shown to the right, with each gray pentagon indicating the location of a ZF.
 In swordtail fish, the complete ZF array is found within a single exon, and the last tandem array of six ZFs forms a minisatellite structure.
-DOI: http://dx.doi.org/10.7554/eLife.24133.010

 ![Figure 2—figure supplement 2.](https://cdn.elifesciences.org/articles/24133/elife-24133-fig2-figsupp2-v2.jpg)

 **Figure 2—figure supplement 2.:** Red lines show the median (solid) and first and third quantiles (dashed lines) for all 48 complete PRDM9 orthologs identified in vertebrates that have four or more ZFs.
 Blue lines show the median (solid) and first and third quantiles (dashed lines) for all other C2H2 ZF genes from X. maculatus (157 genes).
-Results about the rate of ZF evolution in the PRDM9β gene from X. maculatus are qualitatively similar regardless of our choice of which cluster of individual ZF domains to include in our analysis, indicating that our ability to detect evidence of positive selection at DNA-binding residues in these arrays, or lack thereof, is unlikely to be influenced by this choice.DOI: http://dx.doi.org/10.7554/eLife.24133.011
+Results about the rate of ZF evolution in the PRDM9β gene from X. maculatus are qualitatively similar regardless of our choice of which cluster of individual ZF domains to include in our analysis, indicating that our ability to detect evidence of positive selection at DNA-binding residues in these arrays, or lack thereof, is unlikely to be influenced by this choice.

-## Expression of PRDM9 in the germline of major vertebrate groups
+### Expression of PRDM9 in the germline of major vertebrate groups

 Since a necessary condition for PRDM9 to play a role in meiotic recombination is for it to be expressed in the germline, we looked for PRDM9 in expression data from testis tissues in order to confirm its presence.
 We focused on testis expression rather than ovaries because although both obviously contain germline cells, preliminary analyses suggested that meiotic gene expression is more reliably detected in testes (see Materials and methods).
 We selected 23 representative species, spanning each major vertebrate group, with publically available testis expression or testis RNA-seq (Supplementary file 2A); we also generated testis RNA-seq data for two species of bony fish (see Materials and methods).
 In teleost fish with both PRDM9α and PRDM9β genes, we were able to detect either the expression of both orthologs or only expression of PRDM9α orthologs.
 In species of teleost fish with only PRDM9β genes, we consistently identified expression of PRDM9β genes.
 More generally, we were able to identify PRDM9 expression in nearly all RNA-seq datasets from species in which the genome carried a putative ortholog, the elephant shark (Callorhinchus milii) being the sole exception (Supplementary file 2B,C).

-## Confirmation of PRDM9 loss events
+### Confirmation of PRDM9 loss events

 Concerned that absences of PRDM9 observed in some species could reflect lower quality genome assemblies rather than true loss events, we also used testis RNAseq data to investigate putative losses of PRDM9 in amphibians and fish (PRDM9α).
 To this end, we relied on the fact that when PRDM9 is present, it is detectable in RNAseq data from the whole testis of vertebrates (see above).
 Our approach was to analyze testis transcriptome data from species lacking PRDM9 sequences in their genome assemblies, using an analysis that is not biased by the genome assembly (see Materials and methods).
 For each species, we confirmed that the dataset captured the appropriate cell populations and provided sufficient power to detect transcripts that are expressed during meiosis at levels comparable to PRDM9 in mammals (Figure 1—figure supplement 3, Supplementary file 2B,D).
 With this approach, we were able to find support for the loss of PRDM9 in salamanders (Cynops pyrrhogaster, Ambystoma mexicanum) and frogs (Xenopus tropicalis).
 Because of the paucity of amphibian genomes, however, it is not clear whether or not these examples represent a widespread loss of PRDM9 within amphibians or more recent, independent losses.
 Within bony fish, we were able to confirm the three independent losses of PRDM9α type orthologs in one species each of percomorph (Xiphophorus birchmanni), cypriniform (Danio rerio) and osteoglossomorph fish (Osteoglossum bicirrhosum).
 Thus, in all cases with sufficient power to detect expression of PRDM9 in testes data, our findings were consistent with inferences based on genome sequence data.

-## Inferences of PRDM9 domain architecture
+### Inferences of PRDM9 domain architecture

 PRDM9 orthologs identified in jawless fish, some bony fish, coelacanths, lizards, snakes, turtles, and placental mammals have a complete domain structure, consisting of KRAB, SSXRD and SET domains, as well as a C2H2 ZF array.
 The phylogenetic relationships between these species suggest that a complete PRDM9 ortholog was present in the common ancestor of vertebrates (Figure 1).